Roy-wonji/WeaveDI/docs/guide/bootstrap.md

 ## Bootstrap in Background Task

-You can perform asynchronous bootstrap in the background to minimize app startup delay.
+When you want to minimize app launch delay, perform async bootstrap in background.

 ```swift
 WeaveDI.Container.bootstrapInTask { container in